VioletKimble/violetkimble.github.io/research.md

 ---
 I have been fortunate to work in many labs.

-**Investigate the role of gut microbiome disruptions in a rodent model of opioid use disorder** _Laboratory of Dr. Drew Kiraly_
+**The role of gut microbiome disruptions in a rodent model of opioid use disorder** _Laboratory of Dr. Drew Kiraly_

 I worked to establish a mechanistic link between the adolescent gut microbiome, the production of short-chain fatty acids (SCFAs), and opioid self-administration.
 The current project will build upon our preliminary results to investigate the role of the adolescent gut microbiome on fentanyl self-administration and seek a mechanistic understanding of its influence by examining the contribution of the gut microbiome-derived metabolites in opioid reward behavior and chromatin modification in mPFC.
 My portion of the project was to test the hypothesis that adolescence is a sensitive period for microbiome-driven effects on opioid self-administration and opioid-induced histone modification.